Oakland Drive Campus: College of Health and Human Services

 The Oakland Drive Campus is home to the university's College of Health and Human Services.
 The college's new $48.2 million facility opened in 2005, with a total building space of 195000 sqft.
 An interesting design feature is the "winter garden", a 3-level open atrium and commons area with floor to ceiling transparent windows.
 This feature has become popular in northern climates, as featured in the renovated Renaissance Center in Detroit and the Chrysler Headquarters in Auburn Hills, Michigan.

 WMU Army ROTC

 The Oakland Drive Campus is also home to the WMU Army ROTC program.
 This program was recently named the best large program and the best program overall in the 9th Brigade.
 The 9th Brigade covers all Army Reserve Officer Training Corps programs in Michigan, Indiana, Wisconsin and the northern part of Illinois.
-WMU Army ROTC was also selected by the United States Army Cadet Command as the winner of the Order of the Founders and Patriots of America award for the Western ROTC Region.
+WMU Army ROTC was also selected by the as the winner of the Order of the Founders and Patriots of America award for the Western ROTC Region.
 This award is only one of three awarded nationwide.